 When it comes to deciding which products to buy, 49% of consumers turn to influencer recommendations to the point where they depend on them, influencer marketing stats show.
 It kind of makes sense if you think about it though; if you’re unsure what to buy and you want to avoid wasting money on something you’re not going to like or use, it’s better to turn to someone who’s already tested it.

 (Digital Marketing Institute)

-Social media influencer rates suggest that there is a significant difference between the behavior of buyers from different generations when it comes to influencer marketing.
-Gen Xers actually buy the most (seven in 10 will make a purchase at some point from a brand they like and follow).
-On the other hand, promotions are the name of the game for 60% of Baby Boomers that engage with brands across social media.
-Lastly, engaging with brands at least once per month is a habit of 30% of millennials.
+Demographics-related influencer marketing statistics suggest that there is a significant difference between the behavior of buyers from different generations.
+Gen Xers actually buy the most; seven in ten will make a purchase at some point from a brand they like and follow.
+On the other hand, promotions are the name of the game for 60% of baby boomers that engage with brands across social media.
+Lastly, engaging with brands at least once per month, as millennial marketing statistics confirm, is a habit of 30% of the younger generation.

-Influencer marketing stats and insights reveal that targeting micro influencers with 10,000 to 50,000 followers is a much more effective practice than picking influencers with massively large followings.
-In other words, if an influencer has significantly more followers than the upper limit of a micro influencer, you’re likely looking at a significantly lower rate of engagement as a result.
-Choose wisely.
+Influencer marketing success stats show that targeting micro-influencers with 10,000 to 50,000 followers is a much more effective practice than picking those with massively large followings.
+If an influencer has significantly more followers than the upper limit of a micro-influencer, you’re likely looking at a significantly lower rate of engagement as a result.
+So, choose your ‘marketing weapons’ wisely.